 To end, the symptoms of rheumatoid arthritis are many and varied, in fact, in addition to those mentioned, there are patients in which you can also manifest other extra-rheumatoid symptoms to various organs of the body, such as:

 Cardiovascular diseases (diabetes, high blood pressure, metabolic syndrome, atherosclerosis)

 More generally, widespread inflammation

 Symptoms of rheumatoid arthritis in pregnancy

-What to do if the affected subject is pregnant?
-Fortunately, rheumatoid arthritis does not pose a risk to the pregnant woman or the fetus.
-In fact, during gestation, in 70% of cases the symptoms tend to improve, but then re-exacerbate after delivery and requiring the use of drugs at important doses (which is why we do not recommend breastfeeding).
+What to do if the affected person is pregnant?
+Fortunately, rheumatoid arthritis does not pose a risk to either the pregnant woman or the fetus.
+In fact, during gestation, in 70% of cases the symptoms even tend to improve, but then flare up after childbirth and requiring the use of drugs in large doses (which is why breastfeeding is not recommended).

 However, in any case it is advisable to face a pregnancy when the disease is poorly active, paying attention to the possible intake of some drugs (such as Methotrexate), which may involve the risk of malformations for the fetus.

-If you have come this far, you will have guessed that rheumatoid arthritis is a disease not to be underestimated, and if you have only the slightest doubt of being affected, the best thing to do is to contact a specialist doctor.
-As we have seen, in fact, if not properly treated this can lead to much more serious problems, but if taken in time there are good chances to make it regress.
+If you have come this far, you will have guessed that rheumatoid arthritis is a disease that should not be underestimated, and if you have only the slightest doubt of being affected by it, the best thing to do is to consult a specialist doctor.
+As we have seen, in fact, if not properly treated this can lead to much more serious problems, but if taken on time there are good chances to make it regress.

 Thank you for reading our guide, I hope you have been helpful!
 If this is the case, share this article with your family or friends, you could help someone else to inform themselves in a conscious way about rheumatoid arthritis!